 RDFA/018: The Gunning Brothers: Gallipoli and the Somme

-This collection contains a wide variety of items, from a diary, maps, letters, telegraphs, photographs to a Royal Dublin Fusiliers cap badge and identification tags.
+It comprises a diary, maps, letters, telegraphs, photographs, Royal Dublin Fusiliers cap badge and identification tags.

 The collection was donated to the Royal Dublin Fusiliers Association archive by Wendy Gunning, daughter of George Cecil.